mes3198/vr-project/User_test_Documentation.md

 - In the final-development it would be very nice to have more Interactions

 ### Feedback from CookAR team member 02
--It was really fun to use the application.
+- It was really fun to use the application.
 You could feel immersed in the diagram through the display.
 The form of the presentation made you feel as if you were holding a newspaper of the future in your hands.
--How simple and understandable it actually was.
+- How simple and understandable it actually was.
 I really liked the design of the print media.
--I actually didn't have any negative experiences
+- I actually didn't have any negative experiences
--How well everything worked and that you could actually display Videos/GIFs.
-Also, the changeable diagrams -No nothing.
+- How well everything worked and that you could actually display Videos/GIFs.
+Also, the changeable diagrams
+- No nothing.
 Sometimes the tracking didn't work correctly, but that wasn't a big deal.
--5
+- 5
--It is an interesting way to display static information in 3D.
+- It is an interesting way to display static information in 3D.
 I could also imagine that this visualization could find a lot of appeal in other areas.
 I personally would therefore use this application several times a week.
--Like I mentioned before: I think it would be really nice, to display information to other topics in the future maybe.
+- Like I mentioned before: I think it would be really nice, to display information to other topics in the future maybe.